nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </div>

-Similarly, how an undo operation goes through the `Model` component is shown below:
+How a `mark` operation goes through the `Model` component is shown below:

 ![MarkAttendanceSequenceDiagram-Model](images/MarkAttendanceSequenceDiagram-Model.png)